aykit/MyOwnNotes/CONTRIBUTING.rst

 New Translations
 ----------------
 To avoid incomplete translations, new ones will be added in a seperate branch.
-Please submit an issue and we will add a this branch for you.
+Please submit an issue and we will add this branch for you.
+Be aware that all new translations should be proof read by at least one other user before being merged into the development branch.
+If no one complains about the translation in a week's time, the pull request is treated as being ok and will be merged.

 Improvements to existing translations
 -------------------------------------